a1xd/rawaccel/ReadMe.md

 # Raw Accel

-Raw Accel is a Windows 10 64-bit driver which allows for the acceleration of mouse input in the raw input stream.
+Raw Accel is a Windows 10 & Windows 11 x86-64 driver which allows for the acceleration of mouse input in the raw input stream.
 It started as a replacement for [InterAccel](https://github.com/KovaaK/InterAccel) and has been extended with more acceleration types, charts, and other features.

 ## Anti-Cheat Friendly